-Telehealth: What You Need to Know About a Virtual Doctor Visit
+Telehealth: What You Need to Know about a Virtual Doctor's Visit

 , by Brittany Cordeiro, NCI-CONNECT Program Manager

-According to the National Consortium of Telehealth Resource Centers, telehealth is a collection of means or methods for enhancing health care, public health and health education delivery and support using telecommunications technologies.
+According to the National Consortium of Telehealth Resource Centers, telehealth is a collection of means or methods for enhancing health care, public health, and health education delivery and support using telecommunications technologies.

-The most conventional type is live video conferencing where both the doctor and patient use a computer or mobile device with video and audio to have a conversation and medical exam.
-Other telehealth types include recording a video to send to your doctor or for your doctor to remotely monitor conditions like epilepsy or sleep disorders.
+The most conventional type is live video conferencing, where both the doctor and patient use a computer or mobile device with video and audio to have a conversation and medical exam.
+Other telehealth types include recording a video to send to your doctor, or for your doctor to remotely monitor conditions like epilepsy or sleep disorders.

 Telehealth Benefits

-Telehealth has emerged rapidly due to changes in access to health care.
+Telehealth has rapidly emerged due to changes in access to health care.
 Its emergence is beneficial to patients and health care providers for many reasons.
-It is convenient for patients to be at home or health care providers to be in their office instead of a clinic room during the visit.
+It is convenient for patients to be at home, or health care providers to be in their office instead of a clinic room during the visit.

-It saves money by reducing time and expenses of travel.
+It saves money by reducing the time and expenses of travel.
 Telehealth visits are also usually less complex than in-person visits.
 Charges associated with the visits may be less.

 Telehealth increases access to specialists and support services.
-People with brain and spine tumors often need to see doctors with specialized training who are at comprehensive cancer centers either for an initial diagnosis or second opinion.
+People with brain and spine tumors often need to see doctors with specialized training who are at comprehensive cancer centers, either for an initial diagnosis or second opinion.
 Telehealth removes geographical barriers to allow patients access to the best care.

-Using telehealth patients can set-up visits with specialists or support services when it is convenient for them.
+Using telehealth, patients can set up visits with specialists or support services when it is convenient for them.
 Often, patients forgo these services because they do not have time during in-person visits and will not travel again for such services.
+Patients may also be able to determine eligibility for a clinical trial through a telehealth visit before traveling to enroll.

 Telehealth Limitations

 Telehealth limitations include technology barriers.
-Telehealth visits require video with the exception of counseling or mental health visits.
+Telehealth visits require video, with the exception of counseling or mental health visits.
 Most medical offices use software or an application to conduct the visit for privacy protection.
+This means patients need a computer or mobile phone with video and audio capability—and the ability to download and use the necessary software or application for the visit.

 “The biggest limitation to telehealth is that we cannot do a conventional physical exam,” Dr. Gonzalez says.
-Doctors cannot check reflexes, hearing, vision, abnormalities in sensations, or assess weaknesses, or feel lymph nodes and areas of swelling.
+Doctors cannot check reflexes, hearing, vision, abnormalities in sensations, or assess weaknesses or feel lymph nodes and areas of swelling.

 Prepare for a Telehealth Visit

-- Connect your device to a power source or make sure it is fully charged.
+• Connect your device to a power source or make sure it is fully charged.

-- Use a wired internet connection, if possible.
+• Use a wired internet connection, if possible.

-- Write your doctor’s office phone number down in case you lose connection during your visit.
+• Write your doctor’s office phone number down in case you lose connection during your visit.

-- Close all unnecessary programs on your device to avoid it running slower and for privacy protection.
+• Close all unnecessary programs on your device to avoid it running slower and for privacy protection.

-- Check with your insurance about coverage.
+• Check with your insurance about coverage.

-- Find a quiet space with adjustable lighting and room to move.
+• Find a quiet space with adjustable lighting and room to move.
 You will most likely have to walk, raise your arms, or perform other movements.

-- Make a list of your medications, dosages, and frequency, and also have the medication bottles nearby.
+• Make a list of your medications, dosages, and frequency, and also have the medication bottles nearby.

-- Write down your questions and concerns, such as changes in or new symptoms.
-Use this form to help you prepare.
+• Write down your questions and concerns, such as changes in symptoms or new symptoms.

-You can also prepare for your visit by checking your own vitals – body temperature, blood pressure, heart rate and weight.
+You can also prepare for your visit by checking your own vitals—body temperature, blood pressure, heart rate, and weight.
 Write down the numbers and have them ready to share with your doctor.
-Watch this video to learn how to check your own vitals.

 During a Telehealth Visit